nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - This command is case-insensitive. (e.g. `find course CS2103T` and `find course cs2103t` will give you the same result)
 - Keywords are separated by spaces.

-Examples:
+Example:
+  If my course list contains 2 courses "CS2103T" and "CS2101":

-- `find course CS` returns `CS2103T`, `CS2101`.
+  - `find course CS` will show "CS2103T", "CS2101".
-- `find course 03` returns `CS2103T`.
+  - `find course 03` will show "CS2103T".

 [Back to list of features](#features)

 ---

 ## Managing Groups
+In the following sections, you will find the features that are available to you on the `Group Page`.

-To manage your groups, you will have to be on the `Group Page`, which typically looks like this:
+The `Group Page`, typically looks like this:

 <img src="./images/UiGroupPage.png" width="650" height="529"/>
 <br>
 <span style="font-size: 10px; font-style: italic;">Figure 5</span>

-The following sections contain the features that are available to you on the `Group Page`.

 ### Adding a group: `add group`